rivalscope/Rivalscope-OpenSource/Ai-Infrastructure/LLM_in_Docker/Instructions.md

 ### Building the Docker Image

-1. Clone this repository and navigate to the directory containing the `Dockerfile`.
+1. Clone this repository and navigate to Ai-Infrastructure/LLM_in_Docker containing the `Dockerfile`.

    ```bash
    git clone <repository-url>